 Run Your Fastest 5k

-Here are 10 tips that really will help you get faster, and, unless, like me, your PR days are behind you, you can your fastest 5k.
+Here are 10 tips that really will help you get faster, and will help you run your fastest 5k.

 Set a Goal